oshaughnessy/sierramountainll/_pages/rules.md

 In <span class=softball>softball</span>, from Majors up, base runners may not leave their bases until the pitched ball has been released by the pitcher.
-In Minors, they may not leave until the ball reaches the batter.
+In LL Minors rules, they may not leave until the ball reaches the batter, but SMLL has adopted the Majors rule in all divisions.

 According to Rule 7.08(a)(5), runners are out for violating those rules.
 _But..._ if the softball slips from the pitcher's hand, it's in play and the